piland/Charma/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To install Charma, you'll need Git and Android Studio.
-Jetpack Compose comes with Android Studio.
-Frome the command line:
+To install Charma, from the command line:

 ```bash
 # Clone Charma Repository